seedstack/website/content/docs/seed/manual/transactions/index.md

 ## JTA transaction manager

-The JTA transaction manager integrates code demarcated with SEED transactions with any external JTA-compliant transaction monitor such as ones found in J2EE Web servers.
+The JTA transaction manager integrates code demarcated with Seed transactions with any external JTA-compliant transaction monitor such as ones found in J2EE Web servers.
 To use it, just specify the following configuration property:

 	org.seedstack.seed.transaction.transaction-manager = org.seedstack.seed.transaction.internal.JtaTransactionManager